wayofnumbers/wayofnumbers.github.io/content/two-sides-of-the-same-coin-fastai-deeplearningai.md

 Title: Two Sides of the Same Coin: Jeremy Howard's fast.ai vs Andrew Ng's deeplearning.ai
+Subtitle: How Not to ‘Overfit’ Your AI Learning by Taking Both fast.ai and deeplearning.ai courses
 Slug: two-sides-of-the-same-coin
 Date: 2019-09-24 20:00
 Category: Machine Learning